Information security

 Information security (infosec) is the practice of protecting information by mitigating information risks.
 It is part of information risk management.
 It typically involves preventing or reducing the probability of unauthorized or inappropriate access to data or the unlawful use, disclosure, disruption, deletion, corruption, modification, inspection, recording, or devaluation of information.
 It also involves actions intended to reduce the adverse impacts of such incidents.
 Protected information may take any form, e.g., electronic or physical, tangible (e.g., paperwork), or intangible (e.g., knowledge).
-Information security's primary focus is the balanced protection of data confidentiality, integrity, and availability (known as the CIA triad, unrelated to the US government organization) while maintaining a focus on efficient policy implementation, all without hampering organization productivity.
+Information security's primary focus is the balanced protection of data confidentiality, integrity, and availability (known as the CIA triad, unrelated to the US government organization) while maintaining a focus on efficient policy implementation but without hampering organization productivity.
 This is largely achieved through a structured risk management process.

 To standardize this discipline, academics and professionals collaborate to offer guidance, policies, and industry standards on passwords, antivirus software, firewalls, encryption software, legal liability, security awareness and training, and so forth.
 This standardization may be further driven by a wide variety of laws and regulations that affect how data is accessed, processed, stored, transferred, and destroyed.

-While paper-based business operations are still prevalent, requiring their own set of information security practices, enterprise digital initiatives are increasingly being emphasized, with information assurance now typically being dealt with by information technology (IT) security specialists.
+While paper-based business operations are still prevalent, requiring their own set of information security practices, enterprise digital initiatives are increasingly being emphasized, with information assurance dealt with by information technology (IT) security specialists.
 These specialists apply information security to technology (most often some form of computer system).

-IT security specialists are almost always found in any major enterprise/establishment due to the nature and value of the data within larger businesses.
-They are responsible for keeping all of the technology within the company secure from malicious attacks that often attempt to acquire critical private information or gain control of the internal systems.
+IT security specialists are hired by major enterprises and establishments to keep company technology secure from malicious attacks seeking to acquire critical private information or gain control of the internal systems.

 There are many specialist roles in Information Security including securing networks and allied infrastructure, securing applications and databases, security testing, information systems auditing, business continuity planning, electronic record discovery, and digital forensics.

-Definitions
+Standards

-Information security standards are techniques generally outlined in published materials that attempt to protect the information of a user or organization.
-This environment includes users themselves, networks, devices, all software, processes, information in storage or transit, applications, services, and systems that can be connected directly or indirectly to networks.
+Information security standards are guidelines generally outlined in published materials that aim to protect a user's or an organization's cyber environment from threats.
+This environment includes the users themselves, hardware such as devices and networks, software such as applications or services, and any information in storage or transit.

-The principal objective is to reduce the risks, including preventing or mitigating attacks.
-These published materials consist of tools, policies, security concepts, security safeguards, guidelines, risk management approaches, actions, training, best practices, assurance and technologies.

-Information Security Attributes: or qualities, i.e., Confidentiality, Integrity and Availability (CIA).
-Information Systems are composed in three main portions, hardware, software and communications with the purpose to help identify and apply information security industry standards, as mechanisms of protection and prevention, at three levels or layers: physical, personal and organizational.
-Essentially, procedures or policies are implemented to tell administrators, users and operators how to use products to ensure information security within the organizations.

-Various definitions of information security are suggested below, summarized from different sources: